zebulon0/covid-automation/README.md

 # RIT daily covid check-in automation
-Fills out both RIT ready ATS daily check-in pages
+Completes both the RIT ready and ATS daily check-in forms

 #How to use
+Download and unzip the the files into a folder of your choice

-Edit the `hidden.yml` file.
-Add your RIT credentials and your ATS login credentials
+Edit the `hidden.yml` file in the folder

+Add your **RIT** and your **ATS** login credentials

 #How to run
 Enter `covid_automation.py` into the terminal and watch the magic happen